Easy Baked Oatmeal

 Baked oatmeal is not only a great everyday breakfast recipe, it’s also a lovely addition to a brunch spread.
 Here are some ideas on what to serve it with:

 - Eggs: Pair it with a savory egg dish!
-Try this dairy-free spinach quiche or this delicious hash brown breakfast casserole.
+Try this dairy-free spinach quiche or these delicious egg whit bites.

-- Fruit: a bowl of fresh fruit like this easy fruit salad recipe will be an excellent addition to serve alongside this baked oatmeal.
+- Fruit: A bowl of fresh fruit like this easy fruit salad recipe will be an excellent addition.

 - Cocktail: if you’re serving this recipe for an adult brunch pair it with some mimosas or these peach bellinis.

-- Coffee: serve this baked oatmeal with a warm cup of plain coffee, this creamy iced coffee or a homemade pumpkin spice latte.
+- Coffee: Serve this oatmeal with a warm cup of plain coffee, this iced coffee or a homemade pumpkin spice latte.

 Can You Make Baked Oatmeal Ahead of Time?